cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 ## Transaction Generation

 The `TxBuilder` interface contains metadata closely related to the generation of transactions.
-The end-user can freely set these parameters for the transaction to be generated.
+The end-user can freely set these parameters for the transaction to be generated:

 * `Msgs`: the array of messages included in the transaction.
 * `GasLimit`: option chosen by the users for how to calculate how much gas they are willing to spend.